Billizard-Y/Billizard-Y/README.md

 ### ⭐ About Me
+I am Bill Ye, Currently working at **ThermoFisher Scientific** as Data Scientist after two years of duty at **Tesla Inc.**.
+Proudly been a part of the realization of the CyberTruck Dream.

-🎓 I am Bill Ye, Master of business analytics graduate from **Sauder School of Business School at UBC**.
-I earned my Bachelor's degree at **Univeristy of Toronto** with Mathematical Application in Economics and Finance Specialist and Statistics Major.
+🎓 Master of business analytics graduate from **Sauder School of Business School at UBC**.
+Bachelor's degree at **Univeristy of Toronto** with Mathematical Application in Economics and Finance Specialist and Statistics Major.

-💻 I am continuously learning and improving myself to become a **Data Analyst**.
+💻 I am continuously learning and improving myself to become a better **Data Scientist**.
 I have a strong interest and capability in analytical problems.
-I love giving people advices based on analysis of the big data and seeing what people can't normally see from the data.
-Being able to help others improve themselves and increase their value will always make me delighted.
+I love giving advices based on analysis of the big data and seeing what people can't normally see from the data.
+Being able to help the team to improve productivity and increase value will always make me delighted.**Python** and **Power BI** are my favourite weapons, while **Excel** and **SQL** also come in handy.

 📸 Outside of the world of analytics, I love taking photos.
 Especially film photography.
 I develop, scan and process my b&w films all by myself.
 I am an experienced user of Adobe Lightroom. and I am developing my newe skills with Adobe Photoshop.